TateTaylorOH/TateTaylorOH/README.md

 [Keizaal](https://www.nexusmods.com/skyrimspecialedition/mods/68997){:target="_blank" rel="noopener"} is a simple modlist that seeks to enhance and expand on Skyrim without compromising Bethesda’s original vision that we all fell in love with back in 2011.
 The following are the core pillars of this list:

 1. This modlist is lite and intends to maintain the Vanilla feel.
-A lot of the time modlists can become ridiculously huge and bloated, but this modlist wants to be nice and lean.
+A lot of the time, modlists can become ridiculously huge and bloated, but this modlist aims to be nice and lean.
 Less is more.
 2. Immersion is paramount.
-I’m a lore buff and immersion is very important to me.
-If a mod is not lore accurate or takes me out of the game in any way it will be excluded.
-Consistency also falls into this category, if a mod has a completely different aesthetic from Vanilla or any of my other mods then it will probably not be included.
+I’m a lore buff, and immersion is very important to me.
+If a mod is not lore-accurate or takes me out of the game in any way, it will be excluded.
+Consistency also falls into this category; if a mod has a completely different aesthetic from Vanilla or any of my other mods, then it will probably not be included.
 3. Mods must have decent longevity.
-This modlist wants to be somewhat relevant, in theory, forever.
+This modlist aims to be somewhat relevant, in theory, forever.
 4. Stability is the most important thing.
 This rule basically supersedes all the above.
-If a mod introduces major stability concerns it will be quickly cut.
+If a mod introduces major stability concerns, it will be quickly cut.

-If you're interested in learning more about Keizaal be sure to visit [the website](https://keizaal.github.io/Keizaal/){:target="_blank" rel="noopener"}.
+If you're interested in learning more about Keizaal, be sure to visit [the website](https://keizaal.github.io/Keizaal/){:target="_blank" rel="noopener"}.